 The Tags Element contains metadata that describes the Segment and potentially its Tracks, Chapters, and Attachments.
 Each Track or Chapter that those tags applies to has its UID listed in the Tags.
 The Tags contain all extra information about the file: scriptwriters, singers, actors, directors, titles, edition, price, dates, genre, comments, etc. Tags can contain their values in multiple languages.
-For example, a movie's "title" Tag might contain both the original English title as well as the title it was released as in Germany.
+For example, a movie's "TITLE" Tag might contain both the original English title as well as the German title.